The St. Lawrence County Branch of AAUW won a 1999 Action For Equity Award

 School and local libraries can create special displays of books which feature women athletes for the celebration.
 Hold a women's sports poster contest!
 You could ask young women athletes to read to younger students or come into elementary classrooms to talk about what participating in sports means to them.
 Turn the creative energy of your school loose to celebrate National Girls & Women In Sports Day on February 4, 2015.

-On February 5, 2014, thousands of sports educators, coaches, athletic directors, recreation directors, association members, sponsors, students, and parents across the country will show their support of the Day and of this year's theme, "Passing the Torch, Blazing the Trail!"
+On February 4, 2015, thousands of sports educators, coaches, athletic directors, recreation directors, association members, sponsors, students, and parents across the country will show their support of the Day and of this year's theme, "Game On!"
 NGWSD is celebrated in all 50 states with community-based events, award ceremonies, and activities honoring the achievements and encouraging participation of girls and women in sports.
 Whether you are a new participant or a veteran, your support of the Day will go a long way to increase visibility for female athletes and advance their struggle for equality in sports.

 For more information locally, contact St. Lawrence County Branch AAUW member Donna Seymour.